-At any rate, because morality and legality are entirely different ethical system, legality will not merely augment morality, but must necessarily replace it.
-The greater the replacement of moral consequence with legal consequence the greater the perception that moral problems—everything from crime to education to economics—are been handled.
+At any rate, because morality and legality are entirely different ethical systems, legality will not merely augment morality, but must necessarily replace it.
+The greater the replacement of moral consequence with legal consequence, the greater the perception that moral problems—everything from crime to education to economics—are being handled.
 Though this is the perception, and may perhaps be true by strict collectivist definition, the remediation and prevention of moral problems in society is only because the individual—he who exercises morality, itself…who exercises will and choice—has become more and more marginalized under Law.

 The individual is antithetical to the collective ideal, which is the philosophical rationale for all societies which are ruled.
 Which is to say, all societies.
-That is, to governments and “the people” as a collective Ideal which the government represents as its tangible incarnation.
+That is, to governments and “the people” as a collective Ideal which the government represents as its tangible incarnation; which is to say, as It’s Authority to assert itself through violence upon individuals.
 The individual, being an agent of will, is the practical manifestation of morality, whereas the government, being an agent of force, is the practical manifestation of legality.
 Thus, individual moral consequence is perhaps technically mitigated by government, but only because government mitigates the individual at his very existential root.

 Moral consequence is a product of one’s will, choice, and action.
 The individual is existentially—by his nature, that is—in direct contrast and opposition to government, which is a product of force, compulsion, and obedience.
 And therefore individuals who accept that government and law have legitimacy—or, as is so oft annoyingly equivocated, have a “legitimate role”, whatever that means…it’s double-talk, really—must necessarily accept that their own individuality is an impostor, or an illusion, or a lie, or all three, regardless of what they might say, or think, or think they think, because collectivism and government are corollary.
 You do not get government without a prevailing societal acceptance of the collectivist metaphysic.
 Period.
 Full stop.
 And if collectivism is the metaphysical standard of society, which the presence of government objectively proves, then legality must be the ethical standard.
 And if legality is the ethical standard, then morality is irrelevant by definition, and thus so is the individual.